trentbrooks/AntiMap/README.md

 ## About##
 The AntiMap is an Open Source creative toolset for recording and visualising your own data.
 The project currently consists of a smart phone utility application (AntiMap Log) for data capture, and a couple of web/desktop applications (AntiMap Simple and AntiMap Video) for post analysis and data visualisation.
-In the coming months further applications, source code, and tutorials will be released in hope that users can learn from and find interesting ways to visualise data and use their technology.

 ## About AntiMap Log##